pkgforge-dev/MESA-AppImage/README.md

 USAGE: MESA.AppImage /path/to/application
 ```

+This will only work other binaries on the system, it will not work with other appimages on the system.

 ---

 AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.